Installing Software from Source¶

 Download the source to your home directory.

-Typically, source is distributed in the form of a zip or tar archive which contains the software package’s source files, configuration scripts, and documentation.
+Typically, source is distributed in a zip or tar archive that contains the software package’s source files, configuration scripts, and documentation.
 To download this file directly to your home directory with wget: enter wget url, where url is the URL for the source archive, and press Enter.
 The source archive is created in the current directory.

 Unpack the source archive.

 To unpack a zip file, enter unzip file, where file is the path to the source archive, and press Enter.